How to grow scilla

 Scilla x allenii

-S. bifolia often hybridises with the former Chionodoxa species, giving intermediates.
-Formerly called x Chionoscilla, since the genera were united such plants are known as Scilla x allenii.
+Scilla bifolia often hybridises with the former Chionodoxa species, giving intermediates.
+Formerly called x Chionoscilla, it is now known as Scilla x allenii.
 12.5cm.
 RHS H6.

 Scilla siberica ‘Spring Beauty’